SilentByte/pothole-map/readme.md

 These articles are not an indication of a system that is working well.

-Some of the more serious concequences of potholes include:
+Some of the more serious consequences of potholes include:
 * Annual average cost to vehicles of $377 due to rough pavement
 * Of approximately 33,000 traffic fatalities each year, one-third involve poor road conditions.